 Visit our resources page to view some of their work.

 The Emerald Network has been the focus of multiple LivableStreets' StreetTalks*.
 Our 2015 "Urban Greenways" StreetTalk brought together a diverse panel of experts to grapple with the intersectionality of economic development, equity, climate change, and urban public health.
-Our 2018 StreetTalk "Olmsted for the 21st Century" featured an exciting panel of experts discussing smart practices in grassroots organizing and public mobilization around greenway projects.

 The Emerald Network has also been a topic of interest at our annual StreetTalk 10-in-1.
 Check out the following presentations to learn more: